 This article provides a quick overview of the DNS records required for an email server and presents a minimal sample configuration.
 The example assumes that you are running servers for both email and the web.
-Comments indicating the changes if you are using a third party provider are provided.
+Comments indicating the changes if you are using a third-party provider are provided.

-I often see posting asking about running a mail server on a Dynamic IP address.
+I often see posts asking about running a mail server on a Dynamic IP address.
 Twenty years ago I started running my server on a dynamic IP address.
 However, times have changed, and it is more difficult to do so.
-However, there are mail server roles that work reasonable well on a dynamic IP address.
+Stil, there are mail server roles that work reasonably well on a dynamic IP address.

 Using DavMail to add IMAP, SMTP, and CalDav access to Exchange WebMail Servers.
 Works with Thunderbird and Windows Live clients.